eton1234/ultrasonic-theremin/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/8uZ8sYl3)
 # Northwestern Micro:bit v2 Base

-Starter code for Northwestern course CE346 based on Micro:bit v2.
+For Northwestern course CE346 based on Micro:bit v2.

 This repository has applications and board initialization that connects to the build system provided by [nrf52x-base](https://github.com/lab11/nrf52x-base).

+Wrote driver code for interfacing with a speaker, ultrasonic sensor, joystick, and 3 x 3 LED display.
+Some of which are programmed with event-driven architecture.

+The actual instrument is implemented in a blocking syncrhonous loop for simplicity

 ## Requirements